 Unlocking the latent customer lifetime value of your past customers

 Have you ever looked back through your past customer history and counted the revenue you’d bring into your business if you got even 20% of them to reorder with you this month or the next?
-If you’ve played around with the Xune Solutions SMART Growth goal calculator then you’ll already have an appreciation for this as a concept.
+Email automation could really help you bring in that extra revenue.

 No doubt about it, there is definitely latent power in that list of customers who no longer buy from you.
 And, by putting into place tactics that increase the likelihood of the purchase you’re affecting one of the most powerful business health metrics – customer lifetime value.